-Alcohol and it’s consumption, for a variety of reasons, in a variety of settings, for a variety of occasions and in many forms, has been around for thousands of years.
+Alcohol and it’s consumption, for a variety of reasons, in a variety of settings, for a variety of occasions, and in many forms, have been around for thousands of years.

 Cancer Risks Increase With Alcohol Use, Leading To Over 740,000 Cases Last Year : Goats and Soda https://www.npr.org/sections/goatsandsoda/2021/07/16/1016586837/new-study-says-nearly-3-4-million-cancers-a-year-linked-to-alcohol-use

 Saint Louis, Missouri